 Plant amaryllis and paper white bulbs.

 Most bulbs take at least 8 weeks to bloom.
 If you plant them now, they’ll be ready for Christmas.
 I like to watch my Christmas bulbs transform as the weeks go by to remind me that something special is coming.
-I have a fairly neutral space and the pop of red from the amaryllis adds color and interest and paper whites have always been a favorite.
+I have a fairly neutral space and the pop of red from the amaryllis adds colour and interest and paper whites have always been a favourite.